YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

 ### Overview
 YottaDB r2.02 is a (_overview to be filled in prior to release_).

-In addition to enhancements and fixes made by YottaDB, r2.02 inherits numerous other enhancements and fixes from GT.M V7.0-002, described in the [Change History](#change-history).
+In addition to enhancements and fixes made by YottaDB, r2.02 inherits numerous other enhancements and fixes from GT.M V7.0-002 and GT.M V7.0-003, asdescribed in the [Change History](#change-history).

 ### Platforms
 A platform is a combination of a CPU architecture and an operating system.
 A platform is Supported, Supportable, or Unsupported.